quangntran/emergency_response/README.md

-# Ambulance Distribution Allocation Algorithms and Emergency Response Simulation (CS166 Final Project)
+# Ambulance Allocation Algorithms and Emergency Response Simulation (CS166 Final Project)

 We need to optimize the placement of ambulances in a city to respond to emergency calls as quickly as possible.
 In a serious emergency, a person's chance of survival depends strongly on how fast an ambulance can reach them.